What is Ratio Analysis?

 - You may also think of inventory days as the number of days a company can continue with production without replenishing its inventory.

-- One should also look at the seasonality patter in how inventory is consumed depending on the demand.
+- One should also look at the seasonality pattern in how inventory is consumed, depending on the demand.
 It is rare that inventory is consumed constantly throughout the year.

 Inventory Days – Colgate Case Study Example

 Let us calculate the Inventory turnover days for Colgate.
 Inventory Days for Colgate = 365 / Inventory Turnover.

 - We see that the inventory processing period has increased from 64.5 days in 2008 to around 70.5 days in 2015.

 - This implies that Colgate is processing its inventory a bit slowly as compared to 2008.